ialvata/ML-System/README.md

 # ML-System
 This will be a template for a simple ML system touching from data extraction to model serving and monitoring.

+# Data
-Data: Jena Climate dataset recorded by the Max Planck Institute for Biogeochemistry.
+Jena Climate dataset recorded by the Max Planck Institute for Biogeochemistry.
 The dataset consists of 14 features such as temperature, pressure, humidity etc, recorded once per 10 minutes.

-Metadata:
+# Metadata
 |Index |	Features  | Format | Description |
 | ----------- | ----------- | ----------- | ----------- |
 |1 | Date Time |	01.01.2009 00:10:00  |	Date-time reference|